RxAnte/oauth/documentation/javascript/sign-in-page.md

         <SignInPage
             // Whatever the ID of the provider you set up is providerId="auth0"

             // Optional: use your own loading page.
 If this is used,
             // reactLoadingType, and reactLoadingColor will be ignored CustomLoadingPage={MyCustomComponent}

-            // Set the type of the react-loading loader reactLoadingType="bubbles"
+            // Optional Set the type of the react-loading loader reactLoadingType="bubbles"

-            // Set the color of the react-loading loader reactLoadingColor="#4CA8CB"
+            // Optional Set the color of the react-loading loader reactLoadingColor="#4CA8CB"
         />
     );